leverdeterre/JMDynamicDeviceName/README.md

 Keeping iOS devices names up-to-date in your application without updating your pods :)

-## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.

-## Requirements

 ## Installation

-JMDynamicDeviceName is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+add the following line to your Podfile:

 ```ruby
 pod "JMDynamicDeviceName"
 ```

 ## Usage

 ```swift